 Income

-- If you own a business or have rental property, it's helpful to bring your most recent Federal Tax returns or other documentation which reflects your income.
+• If you own a business or have rental property, it’s helpful to bring your most recent Federal Tax returns or other documentation that reflects your income.

 Assets